Equinox Gold Corp. (EQX) Analysis & Opinions from Experts

 Equinox Gold Corp.
-(AMEX: EQX) is 69.21% higher on its value in year-to-date trading and has touched a low of $2.35 and a high of $9.07 in the current 52-week trading range.
+(AMEX: EQX) is 67.38% higher on its value in year-to-date trading and has touched a low of $2.35 and a high of $9.07 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The EQX stock was last observed hovering at around $5.28 in the last trading session, with the day’s gains setting it 0.27% off its average median price target of $4.49 for the next 12 months.
-It is also 20.37% off the consensus price target high of $6.97 offered by 10 analysts, but current levels are -52.89% lower than the price target low of $3.63 for the same period.
+The EQX stock was last observed hovering at around $5.54 in the last trading session, with the day’s loss setting it -0.05% off its average median price target of $4.52 for the next 12 months.
+It is also 21.23% off the consensus price target high of $6.97 offered by 10 analysts, but current levels are -51.24% lower than the price target low of $3.63 for the same period.

 Click Here to Download the FREE Report.